-Cash equivalents, which include short-term, highly liquid investments with original maturities of 90 days or less, increased \$26 million, from \$143 million last year to \$169 million at the end of the current year.
-The increase in cash was primarily the result of an increase in investment earnings of \$2.7 million, interest on loans of \$3.8 million, principal repayments of loans of \$25 million, receipt of \$46 million in Excess Lottery funds.
+Cash equivalents, which include short-term, highly liquid investments with original maturities of 90 days or less, increased \$34 million, from \$169 million last year to \$203 million at the end of the current year.
+The increase in cash was primarily the result of interest on loans of \$3.8 million, the transfer of investments to money market funds of \$6.4 million, principal repayments of loans of \$26 million, receipt of \$38 million in Excess Lottery funds.

-Offsetting these increases were expenses for loans and grants totaling \$32 million, as well as contributions of the State Matching fund for the federally sponsored Drinking Water Treatment Revolving Fund and Clean Water State Revolving Fund of \$7.2 million, principal and interest payments on outstanding bonds payable \$12.9 million, and general and administrative expenses of \$1 million.
+Offsetting these increases were expenses for loans and grants totaling \$29 million, as well as contributions of the State Matching fund for the federally sponsored Drinking Water Treatment Revolving Fund \$2.2 million, principal and interest payments on outstanding bonds payable \$12.9 million, and general and administrative expenses of \$1 million.